Dario C. Altieri, M.D.

 Dr. Altieri joined the Institute as the Wistar Cancer Center Director and its first Chief Scientific Officer in September 2010.
+He succeeded Russel Kaufman, M.D., as President and Chief Executive Officer of Wistar in 2015.
 In addition to his leadership role, Dr. Altieri leads an active investigation program, studying the functional implications of a family of genes, known as Inhibitors of Apoptosis (IAP), which are essential for proliferation and survival of cells.
 In particular, Dr. Altieri has demonstrated that at least one IAP gene, called survivin, is required for both functions, and has been shown to be over-produced in virtually every human cancer.
 Dr. Altieri and his team are currently focused on understanding the biology of survivin and how exploiting this biology may provide new cancer therapies.

 A second research theme being actively pursued in the Altieri laboratory focuses on mechanisms of cellular adaptation by tumor cells, and how these processes promote resistance to treatment and acquisition of a more malignant phenotype.
 Current efforts focus on elucidating the role of molecular chaperones compartmentalized in mitochondria in regulating tumor bioenergetics, adaptation to cellular stress and cell survival